EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 #.
 The service demand is calculated.
 For example, how much electricity, gas and oil demand is there for the energy services of cooking, building space heating and lighting in the residential sector?
 It must be noted, that this is only known after the energy service demand sector is solved and the technologies invested in are decided.

 #.
 A demand sector is solved.
 That is, agents choose end-use technologies to serve the demands in the sector.
 For example, they compare electric stoves to gas stoves to meet the energy service demand of cooking.
-TThey then choose between these technologies based upon their:
+They then choose between these technologies based upon their:

     i.
 Search space (which technologies are they willing to consider?)